 In February 2011, a separate design committee was developed with leaders in the parent support community in order to build a system that reflects the challenges and opportunities in supporting parents of children and youth experiencing mental health and substance use challenges.
 In partnership with Access and DHS, this committee developed guiding documents.
 The training protocol and the competency-based exam were launched in 2018.

-Since 2006, many accomplishments have been achieved, including: building an active and engaged CPS workforce, developing a co-occurring capable peer workforce, launching a Certified Peer/Parent Peer Specialist Advisory Committee, and developing and implementing a Certified Parent Peer Specialist certification.
-Wisconsin is a leader in peer-delivered services, and both the Certified Peer Specialist and the Certified Parent Peer Specialist initiatives continue to evolve as we learn.
+Wisconsin is a leader in peer specialist services, and both the Certified Peer Specialist and Certified Parent Peer Specialist initiatives continue to evolve as we learn.